-Make no mistake - both Qlikview and Power BI are two of the best self-service business analytics tool sets currently available for enterprises, each with their own special advantages.
+Make no mistake - both Power BI and Qlikview are two of the best self-service business analytics tool sets currently available for enterprises, each with their own special advantages.

 Accessibility and UI: Qlikview is more suited for data scientists or developers, owing to its deeper learning curve and features.
 It provides highly configurable and flexible UI configurations that make it easy for analysts to personalise their setup to how they best operate.
-Meanwhile, Power BI is an easier tool to use in general with a lot of UI-based, visual functionalities.
-However, Power BI is catching up with Qlik via its continuous weekly and monthly updates.
+Meanwhile, Power BI is an easier tool to use in general with a lot of UI-based, visual functionalities which makes it easier to use and consume.

 Licensing and cost: Qlikview is a more premium, mature BI product that can charge up to roughly $1,000 or more per annual user for the whole BI stack, whereas Power BI Pro is roughly $150 per annual user.
 Qlikview provides more flexibility in reporting administration such as data refresh frequencies and loading options.
-A Power BI Pro license has limitations which might require business to upgrade to the premium version, meaning more expenses and investment.
-More importantly, Qlikview allows enterprise BI customers to do end-to-end BI, whereas Power BI would need to work with other layers of other data tools that will require additional charges.
+Power BI has other benefits, such as its integration with Office 365 and the use of Microsoft's Identity solutions.
+This is a natural integration which is very important for organisations that have priorities on security,

 Both Qlikview and Power BI can work within a great range of data sources, from structured to semi-structured data.